Two women imprisoned for luring a man and photographing him naked

-The Dubai Criminal Court has sentenced two women each to three years in prison and a fine of 20 thousand and 500 dirhams, after they were found guilty of participating with two women who escaped in forming a women’s gang that lured an Asian man through a social network by announcing a “massage” service at an attractive price, which is led by the image of a sexy European woman.
-As soon as he fell into the trap, they beat him, humiliated him, photographed him naked and forced him to disclose the secret number of his bank card and withdraw 20 thousand and 500 dirhams from it.
+The Dubai Criminal Court has sentenced two women to three years in prison and a fine of 20 thousand and 500 dirhams, after they were convicted in conjunction with two women who fled for forming a women’s gang that lured an Asian man through a social network, by announcing a “massage” massage service at an attractive price, which is dominated by the image of a sexy European woman.
+Falling into the trap, they beat him, photographed him naked, and forced him to disclose the secret number of his bank card and withdraw 20 thousand and 500 dirhams from it.

-And the victim stated in the investigations of the Public Prosecution, that he saw an advertisement for the massage, so he contacted the number, set an appointment, and went to the address in the Al-Barsha area, and when he knocked on the door, an African woman opened for him, pulled him inward and closed the door tightly, and he was surprised by three others aggressively attacking him.
-His mouth was with a pillow, and threatened him with a knife if he did not stop screaming.
+And the victim stated in the investigations of the Public Prosecution that he saw an advertisement for the massage, so he contacted the number, set an appointment, and went to the address in Al Barsha, and when he knocked on the door, an African woman opened for him, pulled him inwardly, and closed the door tightly, and he was surprised by three other women attacking him strongly, so he shouted for help, but one of them She held his mouth with a pillow, and threatened him with a knife if he did not stop screaming.

 In the diagnostic queue, the victim recognized the two accused, pointing out that the first one grabbed him by the hand and slapped him in the face, and sat on his chest because it was heavy, his movement failed and carried him to hand over his money, while the other took off his clothes completely and seized his mobile phone and forced him to disclose data His card.